sci-42ver/SICP_SDF/sicp_notes.md

 #### bible (See the bold text)
 #### grades
 - homework
-  > This applies to the weekly problem sets and to the programming projects. tutorials (skipped due to the following)
+  > This applies to the weekly problem sets and to the *programming projects*. tutorials (skipped due to the following)
   > You may be asked to explain or to *expand upon your written homework solutions* in order to demonstrate your mastery of the material.
 #### tutor
 They are for tutorial's.
 > If you are unable to attend a tutorial, you should contact your tutor in advance to make alternate arrangements for that week.

-To join this it seems that we must be one mit student and [request a form (this is from the chemistry department)](https://chemistry.mit.edu/academic-programs/undergraduate-programs/tutoring/).
+To join this it seems that we *must be one mit student* and [request a form (this is from the chemistry department)](https://chemistry.mit.edu/academic-programs/undergraduate-programs/tutoring/).
 This is also implied in spring 2007 6.001 lec01 p2.
 ### Complete Announcements
 - not archived
   > GROWL!
 For those of you who did not show up in lecture on Tuesday, 2 October 2007, the essential handout you missed is here.